 Some affiliate schemes, advertising networks or companies won’t pay directly into a bank account, and only offer PayPal or other online payment platforms as an option.

-Whereas previously you’d have had to convert your PayPal balance to your native currency within PayPal before sending it to your bank account – and be hit with their terrible exchange rate whilst doing so –you can now avoid those fees by sending the money to your US TransferWise account.
+Whereas previously you’d have had to convert your PayPal balance to your native currency within PayPal before sending it to your bank account – and be hit with their terrible exchange rate whilst doing so – you can now avoid those fees by sending the money straight to your US TransferWise account.

 You can then send it onto your UK / Australian account at much, much reduced fees.